yzxj/carousell-exercise/README.md

 Initialized using boilerplate code from the [Getting Started with Gradle on Heroku](https://devcenter.heroku.com/articles/getting-started-with-gradle-on-heroku) article.

 The app runs on Java/Ratpack which serves a single-page AngularJS app using the public folder opened by Ratpack.
-The data structure, which uses two sorted lists (implemented using TreeSet) is accessible via APIs at '/api/[apiname]'.
+The in-memory data structure, which uses two sorted lists (implemented using TreeSet), is accessible via APIs at '/api/[apiname]'.

 Demo can be found here: https://yzxj-diddit.herokuapp.com/